Home / Engage / Symposia / 2026 Symposium

 Local Venue

-ACSF 15 will be held at Annie Besant Lecture Theater, with excellent audio-visual facilities and a seating capacity of around 300.
+ACSF 15 will be held at the Dev and Vardhana Goswami Lecture Hall Complex, with excellent audio-visual facilities and a seating capacity of around 300.
 It is within 10 minutes walking distance from the Guest House where a set of rooms will be reserved for symposium participants.
 The Ganga ghats are a 20-minute drive on tuk-tuk.

 Timeline